Epicurean Ethics of Labor

 Prominent among the autarch’s streams of income is rental income.
 Shelter is a universal human need and there will always be a demand for it.
 Owning rental property, to this day, constitutes the easiest way to facilitate a life of leisure.

 Slaves in the earliest Epicurean community were treated like family members and were even allowed as pupils in the Garden and fully participated in philosophical discourse, which was considered scandalous back then.
 Epicurus granted freedom to his slaves in his last will:

 Of my slaves I manumit Mys, Nicias, Lycon, and I also give Phaedrium her liberty. – Epicurus’ Last Will

-However, people today consider living off the labor of others to be immoral and wrong, except where the worker is paid a fair market price for his or her labor; indeed a living wage in the case of full-time workers.
+Today, living off the labor of others is illegal, and considered both immoral and wrong, except where the worker is paid a fair market price for his or her labor; indeed a living wage in the case of full-time workers.
 Contemporary models of business ownership that provide work for others would perhaps constitute a modern version of the third stream of income mentioned in Philodemus’ text.

 Of the several streams of income, the teaching of true philosophy enjoys supreme priority.
 Residents of the Garden organized a publishing venture, employing scribes to replicate scrolls and earning fees from their lectures and from tutoring.
 They did not teach lawyers and politicians so that they could be arrogant in public disputes like the sophists did.
 They taught wholesome philosophy in order to help heal and moralize the human soul.